 Engaging and sustaining a child in education requires working with their family and community.
 Vision Rescue work with families and provide community-based formal and non-formal education programs to ensure that children can access their right to education.

-There are an estimated 17.8 million out-of-school children in India and around 20% of students do not make the transition from primary to secondary education (UNICEF).
+There are an estimated 17.8 million out-of-school children in India (UNICEF).
+An estimated 41% of out-of-school children in urban India will never enter a school during their childhood (UNESCO).Around 20% of students do not make the transition from primary to secondary education.

-The Vision Rescue Community Intervention Program aims to engage and sustain children in education, which has the potential to prevent exploitation and transform not only individual lives but generations.
+The Vision Rescue Community Intervention Program aims to engage and sustain children in education, which has the potential to prevent exploitation and transform not only individual lives but communities and over time, generations.

-Vision Rescue Case Workers visit and work with families to identify and address obstacles to children accessing formal education.
-Medical, dental, vocational skills training and counselling services are made available when needed.
-Parent meetings are facilitated, special community events are held, and relationships are developed with local leaders to harness community support.
+Vision Rescue Community Workers work with families to identify and address obstacles to children accessing formal education.
 This holistic approach allows Vision Rescue to not only get children into school but ensure that they don't drop out again.
+Parent meetings, information and awareness sessions, special community events are held, and relationships are developed with local leaders to harness community support.
+Local Community Champions are also engaged to work for the benefit of the entire community.

 After her husband’s sudden death and with no means of providing for her four sons, the support Sushma received from Vision Rescue helped empower her to overcome depression and find new opportunities to provide for her family’s future.